US Expats Tax Basics

 Your Tax Profile

-As a US citizen abroad, you may or may not need to file US expat taxes as an American abroad.
-Depending on your status and gross income, this tax filing threshold will help you determine whether you need to file.
+As a US citizen abroad, you may or may not need to file US expat taxes if you meet a certain tax threshold.
+Your tax threshold is based on your status and your gross income.
+Starting with your martial status, determine which profile best suits your current position.

 Pick Your Filing Profile: